realworldocaml/book/en/12b-stream-parsing-xml.md

 ```

 We want to build this by minimising the amount of repetitive XML generation
 code.
-The "Caml on the Web" (COW) library provides a syntax extension that is
+The "Caml on the Web" (COW) library provides the syntax extension we need.
-useful here.

 <note>
 <title>Installing Caml on the Web (COW)</title>

-The COW library and syntax extension can be installed via OPAM by `opam install
+The COW library and syntax extension can be installed via OPAM via `opam install
 cow`.
 There are two OCamlfind packages installed: the library is called `cow`
 and the syntax extension is activated with the `cow.syntax` package.

 One caveat to bear in mind is that COW isn't fully compatible with Core yet,
 and so you must use the syntax extension before opening the Core modules.
-(_avsm_: we can fix this easily, but note is here as a warning to reviewers).
+(_avsm_: we can fix this easily, but the note is here as a warning to reviewers).

 </note>